Baby bath temperature - How to prepare the perfect baby bath

 If you don't trust yourself testing with your elbow, you can also use a baby bath thermometer to check if the baby bath water has the right temperature.

 The latest models are all digital thermometers displaying the temperature on a little LCD screen.
 To make it more fun for your baby, most can be used as floating bath toys.

-A beautiful example of a baby bath thermometer where many parents rave about, is the baby bath floating turtle thermometer that costs only about $13,00.
+A beautiful example of such a baby bath thermometer is the baby bath floating turtle thermometer that costs only about $13,00.

 Beware of scalding accidents

 Take great care with too hot bath water, as this can be very dangerous for a baby's skin.